jdaw1/placemat/Documentation/type_sizes.md

 ### Superfluous

+If a circle has a non-empty element of `Abovetitles`, there should be space above the Title to hold that element.
+This is a constraint on the size of the `Titles`, which are chose such that there is at least `TitleMinHeightForAbovetitleProportionInnerRadius` inner radii above.
+Likewise, `Belowtitles`, below, `TitleMinHeightForBelowtitleProportionInnerRadius`.
+If the `Titles` are to be as big as possible, these could be set to `0`.

-Inside which there is a `ExclusionAnnulusProportionInnerRadiusTitlesAboveBelow`, defaulting to 0.
+Inside the `Circlearrays` there is a `ExclusionAnnulusProportionInnerRadiusTitlesAboveBelow`, defaulting to 0.

 `TitleMaxHeightProportionInnerRadius` ensures that the likes of &ldquo;&dagger;&rdquo; isn&rsquo;t grossly outsized.